South Africa PEO & Employer of Record Services

-South Africa has a GDP of more than $400 billion and offers excellent opportunities for foreign investors.
+South Africa offers excellent opportunities for foreign investors.
 The major sectors of the country’s diversified economy include agriculture, fisheries, mining, food processing, vehicle manufacturing, energy, telecommunication, and textiles.
-The combined value of South Africa’s imports and exports is equal to 63% of GDP, which shows the importance of foreign trade in the economic landscape.
+The combined value of South Africa’s imports and exports is equal to 58.2% of GDP, which shows the importance of foreign trade in the economic landscape.

 While most of the medium-size and large-scale enterprises incorporate written employment contracts for their employees, these contracts are not legally mandatory.
 However, the Basic Conditions of Employment Act requires employers to provide employees with specific written information after their hiring.
 An employer must maintain this information for 3 years.